Gattocrucco/miscpy/README.md

   * `textbox.py`: put a legend-like box with arbitrary text on a matplotlib plot.

+  * `textmatrix.py`: table manipulation object.
+Can print in LaTeX format.

   * `thin.py`: decimate an array almost evenly with randomized disuniformity.